Your Ultimate Guide to State Parks in South Carolina

 Location: Wedgefield, SC

-Wow Factor: Poinsett State Park, known for its uniqueness and beauty, is named after Joel Roberts Poinsett, a South Carolina native famous for popularizing the poinsettia.
+Wow Factor: Poinsett State Park, renowned for its uniqueness and beauty, is named after Joel Roberts Poinsett, a South Carolina native famous for popularizing the poinsettia.

-Need To Know: Stand-up paddleboards, kayaks, a johnboat, canoes, and pedal boat rentals are available.
+Need to Know: Stand-up paddleboards, kayaks, a johnboat, canoes, and pedal boats are available for rent.

 Have you explored the High Hills of Santee in South Carolina?
 It's such a unique and diverse ecosystem where the Sandhills meet the coastal plain.
 Poinsett State Park is located there, and it's often referred to as the "mountains of the midlands."